prayreh153/WHSTechNotes/journal.md

 | Kayla   | GMC Sierra	       | Fixed Wrong Problem   |
 | Bart      | Toyota Corolla	       | Left Stains On Carpet      |
 | Harrison      | Subaru Forester	       | Left The Oil Cap Off      |

+# February 3, 2025
+Journal Prompt:
+Technology integration in aviation can significantly enhance safety by enabling real-time monitoring of aircraft systems, providing pilots with advanced situational awareness, and automating critical flight controls.
+They can also utilize data analytics to identify potential hazards and proactively address maintenance issues, ultimately reducing human error and improving decision-making during flight operations.
+There are several existing and arising technologies poised to significantly improve aviation safety: Advanced navigation systems, like GPS, ensure pilots stay on course and maintain precise altitude, significantly reducing the risk of collisions and promoting efficient flight paths.
+Technology on new aircraft can either improve fuel burn through aerodynamic efficiency or reduce actual combustion use.
+Combined, these elements create a new aircraft with a reduced environmental impact.
+Automatic Flight Control Systems (AFCS) play a critical role in enhancing the safety of aircraft.
+This technology uses computer programs and sensors to monitor the performance of the aircraft and adjust controls as needed, reducing the potential for human error during flights.
+Automation and robotics have significantly improved workplace safety by reducing the need for humans to perform dangerous tasks.
+Robots can be used to handle hazardous materials, work in extreme temperatures, or complete repetitive tasks that may cause strain or injury to human workers.